-5.2.3 Similarity measure for contours
+5.2.4 Similarity measure for contours

-Our model compares the upper and lower contours of two b.s sequences seq1 and seq2 of same length.
+Our model compares the upper and lower contours of two b.s sequences seq1 and seq2 of same length (see Fig. 10).

 As above, the only events falling on a downbeat (dwb.events) are considered.
-An up (down) contour is the sequence of the intervals between the upper (lower) pitches of the consecutive dwb.events.
-Each contour of each sequence is compared with the two contours of the other sequence.
-Contours are very similar (see Figure 8) if the intervals from one sequence are similar to the corresponding intervals from the other sequence (two intervals are similar if their difference is less than 5 half tones).
+An up (down) contour is the sequence of the upper (lower) pitches of the dwb.events.
+If the duration of a pitch p1 covers the duration of the following pitch p2 and if p1 is higher (lower) than p2, then p2 will not be part of the up (down) contour.